onflow/flow/docs/content/unity-sdk/guides/flow-control-quickstart.md

     yield break;
 }

+outputText.text += "DONE\n\n";

+//Here we have an SdkAccount
 SdkAccount userSdkAccount = newAccountTask.Result;

 ```
+First we create and register a new `DevWalletProvider`.
+Any time a transaction is run, it calls the provided wallet provider.
+The `DevWalletProvider`
+is an implementation of IWallet that shows a simulated wallet interface.
+It will allow you to view and authorize the submitted transaction.

+After creating and registering the wallet provider, we call `Authenticate` to display a popup that will allow you to select any of the accounts in the FlowControl
+Accounts tab.
+You should choose emulator_service_account when prompted when running the demo.

+We then wait until the user has selected an account.

 `CommonTransactions` contains some utility functions to make performing frequent operations a little easier.
 One of these is `CreateAccount`.
 It expects a `Name`, which is not placed on the blockchain, and the SdkAccount